RichardSantillan/StudyCatch/README.md

 * **Richard Santillan** - *Latest Features* - [Richard Santillan](https://github.com/RichardSantillan)
 * **Michael Allred** - *Initial Work* - [Michael Allred](https://github.com/xMallred)

 Want to be a contributor?
 Do it!

-Any & All help is appreciated!
+All help is appreciated!

 ## License